QuotedTF/duelingbook-dark-minimal/README.md

 To use it, just copy the contents of "anime_style.css" and paste them at the bottom of the stylebot editor.

 To-dos:
- * Pendulum frames (DB just has the green gradient which is then overlayed over the regular card frame)
+ * ~~Pendulum frames (DB just has the green gradient which is then overlayed over the regular card frame)~~ improvable
- * Card names (I'd like to add them to the big text box if possible)
+ * ~~Card names (I'd like to add them to the big text box if possible)~~ Looking to improve text shadow or (better) add a soft black transparent backdrop
- * Card types and abilities (I'd like to use icons)
+ * ~~Card types and abilities (I'd like to use icons)~~ Looking to improve text shadow or (better) add a soft black transparent backdrop.
+No icons for the moment it looks like
  * ~~Link arrows~~

 ## Credits